 - If you cannot swing by yourself, seek help from an adult.

 - Never swing too high.

 - Sit on an end of the seesaw straight, balanced, and facing each other.

 - Hold the holders tightly with both hands.

 - Ensure that your feet are out of the underneath board.

 - Inform your partner when you wish to get off from the seesaw and get off the swing by carefully holding the end.

 6. Climbing Apparatus Safety Rules For Kids:

-- Make sure the only a specific number of children (depending on the capacity of the climbing apparatus) climb the equipment, such as ladders and bars.
-For instance, if the climbing apparatus can have only five kids, don’t rush in as the sixth.
+- Make sure only a specific number of children (depending on the capacity of the climbing apparatus) climb the equipment, such as ladders and bars.
+For instance, if the climbing structures can have only five kids, don’t rush in as the sixth.